In the Modern Era, Iron Sights Aren’t Marksmanship Fundamentals

-After attending an Appleseed shoot in 2014, I was all hopped up on learning and preaching iron sights.
+Let’s rewind the clock back to 2014.
+After attending my first Appleseed shoot and using an iron-sighted 20″ rifle, I was all hopped up on evangelizing for the church iron sights.
 I treated them like some kind of magic voodoo that I had learned, and that magic made me a real rifleman.

 Let’s say you’re browsing the marksmanship board of your favorite gun-related forum.
-While looking for discussions about teaching new shooters, you find someone telling everyone else that you need to start new shooters off on iron sights.
+While looking for discussions about teaching new shooters, you find someone telling the group that you need to start new shooters off on iron sights.

 “Start them with the fundamentals, and then work them up to red dots and other optics.”